 In this section

-Apnoea is a common problem in preterm infants that may be due to an underlying illness or most commonly to idiopathic apnoea of prematurity.
-In term infants apnoea is almost always due to a pathological cause but they may rarely experience apnoea of prematurity as well.
-There are 3 types of apnoea, all of which present quite differently.
+Apnoea is a common occurrence in preterm infants that is often due to idiopathic apnoea of prematurity but may also be due to underlying illness or pain.
+In term infants, apnoea is almost always due to a pathological cause but they may rarely experience apnoea of prematurity as well.
+There are 3 types of apnoea (central, obstructive and mixed), all of which present differently.

-The aim of this guideline is to ensure that health carers are aware of:
+The aim of this guideline is to ensure that health care providers are aware of:

 The most common cause of apnoea is apnoea of prematurity; the incidence depends on the neonate's gestational age

 Short episodes of apnoea are usually central whereas prolonged ones are often mixed.Periodic breathing may be mistaken for apnoea.
 Apnoea may be a symptom of seizure activity.

 NB: It is important to note that although there are different types of Apnoeas, acute management is always the same.